ph1nx/AbuseIPDB-IP-Scanner/README.md

 ### Description

 1. **API Key Setup**:
-   - Requires a valid VirusTotal API key (`apikey`) to authenticate requests.
+   - Requires a valid AbuseIPDB API key (`apikey`) to authenticate requests.

 2. **Function `check_ip`**:
    - Sends a GET request to AbuseIPDB for each IP address in the list.